afsalthaj/zendesk-search/README.md

 }
 ```

-Each document write (to index) returns a `Doc` as the output, and after all the documents are written to the index,
+Each document write to its own specific index returns a `Doc` as the output,
+where `docSearch` field will be a map of each search field to that particular `DocId` wrapped in a `List` (so that we can later merge).

+After all the documents are written to the their own `IndexedInMemory`,
-we will have a `List[Doc]` which we can easily squash, resulting in each field mapped to the list of document ids.
+we will have a `List[Doc]` which we can easily squash, resulting in each field mapped to the list of `DocId`s.

-`Monoid` is simply to avoid the `get` and `update` of  docSearch `Map` (and fragile lines of code that may come with it)